-- Understand the basics concept of health and hygiene. - Apply the methods of controlling infectious diseases. - Describe the characteristics and disposal methods of refuse sanitation. - Apply the concept of ventilation and air conditioning in housing. - Conduct food and milk sanitation techniques.
+- Know the basics of occupational health and hygiene. - Apply the methods of controlling infectious diseases. - Describe the characteristics and disposal methods of refuse sanitation. - Apply the knowledge of ventilation and air conditioning in housing. - Conduct food and milk sanitation techniques.

-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennal)
+(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade

-- 1. Park .J.E and Park .K, "Text Book of Preventive and Social Medicine", M/s Banarsidos Bhanot, Jalapur, 2017. - 2.
+- 1. Park .J.E and Park .K, "Text Book of Preventive and Social Medicine", M/s Banarsidos -Bhanot, Jalapur, 2017. - 2.
 Salvato, "Environmental Sanitation", John Wiley and Sons, New York, 2016.